MattHarrington/BuildCamp/README.md

 ## Prerequisites ##
 It's assumed that you know one programming language already.
 Many of you will have taken AP Computer Science and know Java.
 You'll be in great shape.

 You should spend some time learning JavaScript before arriving.
-A great resources is the free online book [Eloquent JavaScript](http://eloquentjavascript.net/).
+Some great resources are the free online book [Eloquent JavaScript](http://eloquentjavascript.net/) and  [Javascript Challenges](https://www.gitbook.io/book/amischol/javascript_challenges).
 There's also great JavaScript tutorials on [Codecademy.com](http://www.codecademy.com/).
 You should know JavaScript's fundamental data types, how to make a function, how to make decisions with `if`, and how to make loops with `for`.
 You should also know a bit about HTML and CSS.

 ## What to do now ##
 Your first task in BuildCamp is to clone this repository.
 This gives you a local copy of it on your own computer so you can follow along.
 It also gives you the code samples.